 - generation costs: creating electricity at a power station

-- transmission costs: building and maintaining the state's extensive high voltage powerline infrastructure
+- transmission costs: build and maintaining the state's extensive network of high voltage powerline infrastructure

-- distribution costs: building and maintaining the state's network of poles and wires that deliver electricity to homes and businesses
+- distribution costs: build and maintaining the state's network of low-voltage poles and wires that deliver electricity to homes and businesses

 - retail costs: connecting customers, billing customers and managing accounts

-- carbon costs: costs associated with the Commonwealth Government’s carbon tax and Renewable Energy Target.
+- green scheme costs: costs associated with the Commonwealth Government's Renewable Energy Target.

 Components of residential electricity bill charges

 Each residential electricity bill is made up of a consumption charge and a service fee.